 - When I come to work, it matters…

 - I love working with the team at [company name] because…

 - Working with [company name] is…

-When I prepare for interviews, I do quite a bit of research and come up with at least 20 questions and 12-15 fill in the blanks.
+When I prepare for interviews, I come up with at least 20 questions and 12-15 fill in the blanks.
 I also improvise and follow threads that come up to get more detail and specifics.
-I also I might not use every question but it’s good to have more than you need.
+I might not use every question but it’s good to have more than you need.
 And always give the option to skip a question.